oliverklee/ext-seminars/Documentation/EN/Installation/UpgradingFromA09xReleaseTo010x/Index.rst

    features.
 In addition, your old templates probably will display some garbage on the front end.)
 Switch off your custom templates.

+# Particularly, most of the CLASS\_ markers have been removed and been
+  replaced by fixed classes.
+You will need to remove the markers as well.

 #.
 If you are using the old single view hook, adapt your code to use the
    new single view hook instead.